 Rutgers Institute for Emergency Preparedness and Homeland Security Scholarship: National Security or Intelligence Students

 The Rutgers Institute for Emergency Preparedness and Homeland Security (IEPHS) offers scholarships on a competitive basis for students interested in studying abroad to advance a career in national security or intelligence.
-The scholarship is available to all Rutgers students studying on summer, fall, or academic year programs through Rutgers Global–Study Abroad.
+The scholarship is available to all Rutgers students studying in summer, fall, or academic year programs through Rutgers Global–Study Abroad.
 Students must be U.S. Citizens to apply.
-For more information on criteria and award amounts, or to apply, visit the IEPHS website.
+For more information on criteria and award amounts or to apply, visit the IEPHS website.

 Rutgers Phi Sigma Iota Merit Scholarship